brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 This assessment reports the status of quillback rockfish (*Sebastes maliger*) off the Washington coast using data through 2020.

 The stock off the Washington coast was assessed as a separate stock from other populations off the U.S. West Coast based on two factors.
-First, the fairly sedentary nature of quillback rockfish likely limits flow of fish to Oregon [@HannahandRankin_rockfish_site_fidelity_2011; @tolimieri_home_2009].
+First, the fairly sedentary nature of quillback rockfish [@HannahandRankin_rockfish_site_fidelity_2011; @tolimieri_home_2009] likely limits flow of fish between Washington and Oregon.
 Additionally, the primary region of recreational fishing off the Washington coast occurs in the central to northern regions.
 These areas have rocky habitat that rockfish species such as quillback rockfish associate with in comparison to the southern coast of Washington which consists primarily of soft and sandy substrate.
 Second, the exploitation history and magnitude of removals off the Washington coast differ from those in Oregon and California.

 <!-- Life history -->

 ## Life History

 Quillback rockfish are a medium- to large-sized nearshore rockfish found from southern California to the Gulf of Alaska [@loveetal_2002].
-Off the U.S. West Coast quillback rockfish are primarily located north of central California, with rare observations south of Point Conception. 'r Spp' have historically been a part of both commercial and recreational fisheries throughout their range.
+Off the U.S. West Coastm quillback rockfish are primarily located north of central California, with rare observations south of Point Conception.
+Quillback rockfish have historically been a part of both commercial and recreational fisheries throughout their range.

 Quillback rockfish are found in waters less than 274 meters in depth in nearshore kelp forests and rocky habitat [@loveetal_2002].
-The diets of quillback rockfish consist primarily of benthic and pelagic crustaceans, and fish [@Murie_diet_1995].
-The body coloring or adult quillback rockfish is brown with yellow to orange blotching and light-colored dorsal saddle patches [@loveetal_2002].
+The diets of quillback rockfish consist primarily of benthic and pelagic crustaceans and fish [@Murie_diet_1995].
+The body coloring of adult quillback rockfish is brown with yellow to orange blotching and light-colored dorsal saddle patches [@loveetal_2002].
 As their name suggests, quillback rockfish have long dorsal fin spines.

-Limited studies have been performed looking at genetic variation in quillback rockfish across the U.S. West Coast.
-Genetic work has revealed significant differences between Puget Sound and coastal stocks of quillback rockfish [@seeb_gene_1998; @Stoutetal_DPS_2001], however [@seeb_gene_1998] did not find significant differentiation in populations of quillback rockfish between Washington and Alaska when Puget Sound samples were excluded.
+Limited studies have evaluated genetic variation in quillback rockfish across the U.S. West Coast.
+Genetic work has revealed significant differences between Puget Sound and coastal stocks of quillback rockfish [@seeb_gene_1998; @Stoutetal_DPS_2001], however [@seeb_gene_1998] did not find significant differentiation in populations of quillback rockfish between coastal Washington and Alaska.
 Significant population sub-division along the U.S. West Coast has been detected for the closely related, and more well-studied copper rockfish (*Sebastes caurinus*), indicating limited oceanographic exchange among geographically proximate locations [@seeb_gene_1998; @buonaccorsi_population_2002; @johansson_influence_2008].
 High site-fidelity [@HannahandRankin_rockfish_site_fidelity_2011] and relatively small home ranges [@tolimieri_home_2009] for quillback rockfish suggests similar patterns of isolation-by-distance as found for other rockfish.

 Quillback rockfish are a long-lived rockfish estimated to live up to 95 years [@loveetal_2002; @YamanakaandLacko_rockfish_2001].
 Quillback rockfish was determined to have a vulnerability (V = 2.22) of major concern in a productivity susceptibility analysis [@cope_approach_2011].

-## Ecosystem Considerations

-[Replace text if want to / have to include]

 ## Historical and Current Fishery Information

-Off the Washington coast Quillback rockfish is primarily caught in the recreational fishery but in general is not targeted by either commercial or recreational fleets (Table \ref{tab:catch} and Figure \ref{fig:catch}).
+Off the Washington coast Quillback rockfish is caught in the recreational fishery but in general is not targeted by either commercial or recreational fleets (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
 Recreational landings of quillback rockfish were provided by the WDFW and were available from 1958 to present with a linear interpolation applied where data are missing.
 Recreational harvest is focused in the central and northern regions in areas of rocky habitat.
 Although populations are considered to be widespread in the nearshore marine environment, abundance may be limited along the southern coast which consists primarily of soft and sandy substrate.

 Commercial landings data are available from WDFW historical reconstruction prior to 1981 and from PacFIN from 1981 through 2020.
 Washington closed state waters to commercial fixed gears in 1995 and to trawling in 1999 and the depths preferred by quillback rockfish are predominantly found within state waters.
 In response to the development of the live-fish fishery in California and Oregon, Washington took preemptive action in 1999 to prevent the fishery from developing by prohibiting the landing of live-fish.
 There are four treaty tribes of the Washington coast that continue to fish under separate commercial rules and are not subject to the state water closure that occasionally land small amounts of quillback rockfish.
 Quillback rockfish are usually landed in the Nearshore Rockfish group, a mixed-species market category.
 Species composition samples were taken from sampled landings and proportions of quillback rockfish reported in the Nearshore market category are estimated by port, quarter, gear, and year.
 In 2020, COVID-19 closures of tribal lands prevented samplers from accessing all commercial catch, so an average proportion of quillback rockfish in 2017 - 2019 was applied to all associated tribal landings.

 <!-- Summary of Management History and Performance -->